dsidavis/DSIWeb/content/articles/Past/Workshop_2017_05_26_Docker.md

-Title: Workshop - Docker
+Title: Workshop on Docker
 Date: 2017-05-26
 Time: 12:00
-Tags: Workshop, Tutorial, Docker
+Tags: Workshop, Tutorial, Docker, Titus Brown
 Summary: Learn how to use Docker in a workshop by Titus Brown

 __Topic__: Docker from 0 to 40